-Ferries to DenmarkThere are several ferry companies servicing Denmark and each one has its own way of operating.
+The ferry companies servicing Denmark, each have their own way of operating.
 Some ferries are very basic, while others are mini cruise ships.
 Some take cars and passengers, while others only take passengers.
 You need to check out their websites for pricing and scheduling.

 Please be aware that many of the ferries do not travel every day, some only have 1-3 departures per week, while others have several a day.
 During winter, severe weather can cause cancellations and delays, so plan carefully.